fwitte/sCO2_exergy/README.rst

+.. |CO2| replace:: CO\ :sub:`2`

-Exergy Analysis of a Supercritical CO<sub>2</sub> Power Cycle in TESPy
+Exergy Analysis of a Supercritical |CO2| Power Cycle in TESPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Example for the exergy analysis in `TESPy <https://github.com/oemof/tespy>`_.
 Find more information about the exergy analysis feature in the respective
 `online documentation <https://tespy.readthedocs.io/>`_.

-The supercritical CO:sub:`2` power cycle model has the following topology:
+The supercritical |CO2| power cycle model has the following topology:

 .. figure:: ./flowsheet.svg
     :align: center
-    :alt: Topology of the supercritical CO:sub:`2` power cycle
+    :alt: Topology of the supercritical |CO2| power cycle

 Usage
 -----